jhatch/node-cluster/README.md

 [PID=13278] handling a request
 ```

-Note that different PID's are handling incoming requests from various clients.
 In the above example the machine running has 4 cores as you can see by the initial 4 lines of input.
 Each core is sharing the same socket listening on port 3001.
+As requests come in to that socket connection, they are round-robin'd off to the workers who then do the actual request handling.